hanzians/hanzians/README.md

 💪 Started January 3, 2023 (From my Intro to BIT Program) - Present!

- 👀 My dream is to become a great Software Developer!
+ 👀 My aim is to become a good Software Developer!

  💭 I’m currently learning Python 🐍 as of now...
 I know some Java and some C# too 😃